cedricdollars/React-starter-app/README.md

 # React-starter-app

-just type npx git-url project_name
+1. copy the url of project
+2. in your terminal, follow the command and  type => npx degit url_project\#main project_name.